githubixx/ansible-role-traefik-kubernetes/README.md

 Versions
 --------

 I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `1.0.0+9.12.3` means this is release `1.0.0` of this role and it uses Helm chart version `9.12.3` (which installs Traefik `2.3.6` by default).
+A tag `2.0.0+10.1.1` means this is release `2.0.0` of this role and it uses Helm chart version `10.1.1` (the `Traefik` version used is specified in the values file [see below]).
 If the role itself changes `X.Y.Z` before `+` will increase.
 If the Traefik chart version changes `X.Y.Z` after `+` will increase too.
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific Traefik release.

 Requirements
 ------------